Analysis | India Rues Its Own Belt-and-Road Debt Fiasco

 A perennial paucity of budgetary resources has forced taxpayers to outsource infrastructure — not to the Chinese, but to local public-private partnerships led by IL&FS.
 However, in many instances, only the returns became private.
 Risks remained with the public.

 Those risks have now come back to bite.
-IL&FS and its associates have $12.5 billion in debt, of which $500 million is due over the next six months.
-The group has only $27 million of liquidity at hand, sparking a debt-repayment crisis that threatens to engulf Indian banks and mutual funds to insurance and pension funds.
+IL&FS and its associates have $12.5 billion in debt, and not enough liquidity.
+For instance, IL&FS Financial Services Ltd. has only $27 million at hand, and about $500 million of repayment obligations over the next six months, sparking a debt-repayment crisis that threatens to engulf Indian banks and mutual funds to insurance and pension funds.
 Chairman Ravi Parthasarathy, paid $3.65 million last fiscal year, left abruptly in July after being with the company since its inception.

 When I first encountered it, the five-year-old IL&FS was barely getting started with what would become its unique model: a financier that also conceived, executed and owned large projects.
 It offered to do all those things in 1992, when India’s capital city of New Delhi and its eastern suburb of Noida agreed to build a connecting expressway across the river Yamuna.
 The IL&FS-controlled Noida Toll Bridge Co. opened a gleaming eight-lane motorway nine years later.